gopheracademy/gopheracademy-web/content/upcoming/patchwork.md

 1. Write a simple web/ws server and/or setup an [MQTT](http://mqtt.org) broker and publish to it (and hardcode endpoints)
 2. Find an existing IoT framework/toolkit and integrate your devices/applications with it

 Without going into much details, we got tired of doing 1. over and over again, and couldn't find 2. that would satisfy our expectations in being **simple**, **lightweight**, **easy to deploy and work with**.
-With these goals in mind, we started creating [patchwork](http://patchwork-toolkit.github.io/) - a lightweight toolkit for IoT development that offers integration of devices through configuration and provides basic services for zeroconf discovery of resources and services on the network.
+With these goals in mind, we started creating [Patchwork](http://patchwork-toolkit.github.io/) - a lightweight toolkit for IoT development that offers integration of devices through configuration and provides basic services for zeroconf discovery of resources and services on the network.

 # Architecture
 ## Overview
-A bird's-eye-view of the patchwork architecture is shown in the picture:
+A bird's-eye-view of the Patchwork architecture is shown in the picture:

 ![overview](images/pw-overview.png)